lightfeed/extractor/README.md

 - Extensive unit tests and integration tests to ensure production reliability

 ## Why use an LLM extractor?
-- Can reason from context and return structured answers in addition to extracting content as-is
+- Can reason from context, perform search and return structured answers in addition to extracting content as-is
 - No need to manually create custom scraper code for each site
 - Resilient to website changes, e.g., HTML structure, CSS selectors, or page layout
 - LLMs are becoming more accurate and cost-effective